hsh2001/apple-dark-mode/README.en.md

 To apply the Dark mode in the moment that users acess a web site, it needs to make sure user's device is in use before anyting else.
 The manners for this in CSS and JavaScript are following below text.

 #### CSS
-CSS support mediaquery('prefers-color-scheme) that tell you which theme your device uses CSS.
-Mediaquery('prefers-color-scheme') can have the following result.
+CSS support 'prefers-color-scheme' mediaquery that tell you which theme your device uses CSS. 'prefers-color-scheme' mediaquery can have the following result.

 - no-preference: Don't notify theme.
 - light: Light mode in use.